mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @param options {object}
 When removing a password the specified `options` object must exactly match what was stored (including a `password`).
-For this reason it is recommended to chain this function with `find` to make sure that only necessary matches are removed.
+For this reason it is recommended to chain this function with `search` to make sure that only necessary matches are removed.

 The `onError` callback is called on attempt to remove a non-existing login.

-    require("login-manager").find({
+    require("login-manager").search({
       url: "http://www.example.com",
-      user: "joe",
+      username: "joe",
-      onDone: function onDone(logins) {
+      onComplete: function onComplete(logins) {
         logins.forEach(require("login-manager").remove);
       })
     });